TannerDale/git_homework/thoughts.md

 # Two things I am going to commit to
 1. Admitting when I don't know something
 2. Following the pomodoro technique

+## Shoutout to Sawaez for being a consistent and pleasant person!